Shopify POS Review (2025): Features, Pricing & More

 Shopify POS Pricing

-Shopify POS only works within Shopify’s ecosystem, so you will require an active subscription.
+Shopify POS only works within Shopify’s ecosystem, so you will require an active Shopify subscription.
 POS Lite (with basic features) is available with every Shopify plan.
 However, the credit card rates and processing fees may vary for online and in-person purchases.

 Here’s a complete overview of all the Shopify POS plans: